-What does it mean to have a brand?
+What does it mean to have a brand strategy?
 No, really, what the hell is a “brand” anyway?

-I’ve been swimming in the world of branding for quite some time (recently in the really, really deep end) and one thing I can say for sure is that everyone has a different idea of what it means to have a brand.
+I’ve been swimming in the world of branding for quite some time (recently in the really, really deep end).
+One thing I can say for sure is that everyone has a different idea of what it means to have a brand.

 Try Googling “what is a brand?”
 Here’s the first hit I got: “A Brand is a Belgian rock group featuring Dag Taeldeman”